arpitabaghel/noventiq-app/README.md

 Git clone the repository on your local

+Open the terminal, navigate to cloned directory

-Open the terminal and run "npm install" so that dependencies get install and then run "npm start"
+Then run "npm install" so that dependencies gets installed locally and then run "npm start" to start the server